Conditioning

 and fitness for rugby.
 Very few non-professional players would have the

-commitment and dedication to stick to such an exacting schedule.
+commitment and dedication to stick to such a strict schedule.
 And very few

 professional players would have such a large block of time available.
 For

-example, Australian full-time players normally participate in at least two of
+example, Australian full-time players typically participate in at least two of

-the three tiers of club, provincial and international rugby and are therefore
+the three tiers of club, provincial, and international rugby.
+They are therefore

 playing through most of the year.
 The EDS squad also had on-campus access to